syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.MVC/display-modes.md

 ### Direction

 You can open the action items on the top, left, up, and down side of the Speed Dial button by setting [Direction](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Direction) property.
-The default value is `Auto` where the action items are displayed based on the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Position)of the Speed Dial.
+The default value is `Auto` where the action items are displayed based on the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Position) of the Speed Dial.

 The `Linear` directions of Speed Dial are as follows: